Sqooba/scala-timeseries-lib/README.md

   - updatable timeseries (ala mutable collection style)
   - compression (at least for strict equality) when new entries are appended
   - review trait function implementations for efficiency? (ie, split/slice.
 Slice at least could be a stupid wrapper checking the bounds?)
-  - check if sorting of sequences for merges is required/efficient.
   - decent tests for non-trivial merge operators
   - default Seq implementation (and the one that is imported) is mutable -> consider the implications and see if we can easily fix this by 'import scala.collection.immutable.Seq' everywhere required.
   - input validation when applying.
 Check entries sorted (for the vector TS) and without overlap.
   - Have empty time series always be represented by an EmptyTimeSeries.
-(Ie, wrapping an empty vector or map with a vector/treemap time-series should not happen)
+(Ie, wrapping an empty vector in a time-series should not happen)
   - Have single-entry timeseries always be represented by a TSEntry
   - Generic tests for any kind of TS implementation
   - benchmarks to actually compare various implementations.